suwuako/prometheus/docs/source/background.rst

 We will be using objdump to view the contents of the symbol table with each object file!
 We need to specify what we want to read from the file, which is the contents of the symbol table.
-This can be achieved with `-t`:
+This can be achieved with the `-t` flag:

--t, --syms               Display the contents of the symbol table(s)
+-t, --syms:   Display the contents of the symbol table(s)

 .. code-block:: Bash